pra008/house-of-carbs/README.md

 The “dose button” is a push button having an integrated LED with a supply voltage of 5V.
 Instead the “on/off button” is push button switches with a LED ring (3.3V and 6V).
 They are both designed for momentary-contact applications, but the pushbutton switch alternates between two states NO (normally open) and NC (normally closed)
 Instead the push button remains in a neutral state while it is not pressed vice versa it is active when pressed.
-We have used the following [On/Off button](https://www.adafruit.com/product/482), [dose button button](https://www.adafruit.com/product/3491)

 These two “buttons” are analysed together because they have a common feature for which they stand out among other alternatives.
 Both includes a LED with a built-in resistor, so no other resistors are necessary to draw the current (with low voltages).
 Thus, no other operation is required rather than connecting them to the board, hence avoid increasing the hardware complexity.